maxhebditch/batchgit/README.md

         $ batchgit -a ~/path/to/repo
         $ batchgit -add ~/path/to/repo
+        $ batchgit -a ./

 The use of the `-a` flag will append the directory to the configuration file.
 To remove a repo, you need to manually remove the line from `~/.bashgitrc` for now, adding a flag for this is on the todo list though.
+The last one will add the current directory to the configuration file.

 ###git status